-After years out of print, Rickie Lee Jones’ first two albums will be available on LP.
-Rickie’s self-titled debut album and the lauded follow up Pirates were re-released digitally and on CD via AWAL Recordings in the latter half of 2018.
-Now they will receive their long overdue vinyl reissues on January 18.
+After years out of print, Rickie Lee Jones’ first two albums are available on LP.
+Rickie’s self-titled debut album and the lauded follow up Pirates were re-released digitally, on CD and on long overdue vinyls.

 In recent years, Pirates’ reputation has continued to grow.
 British magazine The Word included the record as one of pop music’s 25 Most Underrated Albums of All Time while NPR Music listed it on their 150 Greatest Albums Made by Women.

 Musician and bandleader Chuck E. Weiss died on July 19 at 76.
 Here, Rickie Lee Jones, who famously name-checked Weiss on her breakthrough 1979 hit “Chuck E.'s in Love,” recalls days and nights spent prowling L.A.'s hipster demimonde...